 High Bone Mass Study

 The first scientific paper relating to the study was published in April 2011 in the journal Osteoporosis International.
 Since then, 14 further papers have been published reporting analyses from this cohort.
 The most recent paper, in 2019, published in the Journal of Bone and Mineral Research, reported a novel genetic cause of High Bone Mass: the SMAD9 gene (PubMed ID: 31525280).
-Dr Gregson is now collaborating with Dr Chrissy Hammond and Dr Dylan Bergen at the University of Bristol to perform functional studies of these mutations to understand their role in zebrafish.
+The most recent paper, in 2019, published in the Journal of Bone and Mineral Research, reported a novel genetic cause of High Bone Mass: the SMAD9 gene (PubMed ID: 31525280).
+Dr Neelam Hassan will be working to identify and characterise further novel genetic causes of High Bone Mass within the remaining families in the cohort.
+She will be funded initially by an Elizabeth Blackwell Institute/Wellcome Trust grant and then by a Medical Research Council (MRC) clinical research training PhD fellowship.
+Dr Gregson and Dr Hassan are collaborating with Dr Chrissy Hammond and Dr Dylan Bergen at the University of Bristol to perform functional studies of these mutations to understand their role in zebrafish.

 Dr Sarah Hardcastle, as part of a Versus Arthritis-funded clinical PhD fellowship (Ref 19580), identified a link between High Bone Mass and risk of osteoarthritis.
 Sarah’s findings have been published generating seven scientific papers.
 More recently, April Hartley has extended this work to determine the role of High Bone Mass in osteoarthritis progression.
-April Hartley is funded as part of a Wellcome Trust-funded PhD studentship at the Integrative Epidemiology Unit, University of Bristol.
+Results of this work have been published in Osteoarthritis and cartilage and have recently been accepted or publication in Arthritis Research and Therapy.
+Dr April Hartley was funded as part of a Wellcome Trust-funded PhD studentship at the Integrative Epidemiology Unit, University of Bristol.
 The High Bone Mass study has also been able to support several successful Intercalated Health Sciences BSc student projects.

 The High Bone Mass study runs through an established collaboration here at the University of Bristol between the Musculoskeletal Research Unit and Population Health Sciences.
-The study was set up through funding from The Wellcome Trust (Ref 080280/Z/06/Z) then funded through Dr Gregson's Versus Arthritis clinician scientist fellowship (Ref 20000), and is now funded through Dr Dylan Bergen’s Versus Arthritis post-doctoral research fellowship (Ref 22044) and April Hartley's Wellcome Trust studentship (Ref 20378/Z/16/Z).
+The study was set up through funding from The Wellcome Trust (Ref 080280/Z/06/Z) then funded through Dr Gregson's Versus Arthritis clinician scientist fellowship (Ref 20000) and April Hartley's Wellcome Trust studentship (Ref 20378/Z/16/Z).
+It will now be funded through Dr Dylan Bergen’s Versus Arthritis post-doctoral research fellowship (Ref 22044) and Dr Neelam Hassan's Elizabeth Blackwell Institute/Wellcome Trust clinical primer grant (Ref 8064/Hassan/WT ISSF 3) and MRC clinical research training fellowship (Ref MR/V00199X/1).

 Chief Investigator: Professor Jon Tobias